Assignment Markets with Budget Constraints: An Iterative Auction

-In particular, if the general position condition is satisfied, it can be shown that $I^t$ never contains more than one bidder.
-Thus, our auction always finds a bidder-optimal outcome like the auction by \citet{aggarwal} in this case.
+\hide{ If the general position condition by \citet{aggarwal} is satisfied, it can be shown that $I^t$ never contains more than one bidder.
+Thus, our auction always finds a bidder-optimal outcome like the auction by \citet{aggarwal} that also needs value and budget queries.

-\begin{proposition} Suppose the auction is in general position.
-Then in every iteration through Step 3 of our iterative auction, we have that $|I^t|=1$, and for the unique $i \in I^t$, we have $|J_i^t| = 1$. \end{proposition}
+\begin{definition}[\cite{aggarwal}] Consider a directed bipartite graph with edges between bidders $\mcal{B}$ and goods $\mcal{S}$ (including dummy good $0$): For $i \in \mcal{B}$ and $j \in \mcal{S}$, there is a \begin{itemize} \item forward-edge from $i$ to $j$ with weight $-v_i(j)$ \item backward-edge from $j$ to $i$ with weight $v_i(j)$ \item maximum-price edge from $i$ to $j$ with weight $b^i - v_i(j)$ \item terminal edge from $i$ to the dummy good $0$ with weight $0$. \end{itemize} The auction is in $\emph{general position}$, if for every bidder $i$, there are no two alternating walks, following alternating forward and backward edges and ending with a distinct maximum-price or terminal edge, having the same total weight. \end{definition} \begin{proposition} Suppose the auction is in general position.
+Then in every iteration through Step 3 of our iterative auction, we have that $|I^t|=1$, and for the unique $i \in I^t$, we have $|J_i^t| = 1$. \end{proposition} \proof{Proof:} The proof can be found in the Appendix. \endproof

-Note that in general that our ex-post condition $|I^t| = 1$ whenever Step 3 is reached is less demanding than the general position condition, since we do not require $|J_i^t| = 1$, and it is easy to construct examples where $|J_i^t| > 1$, but the ex-post condition is fulfilled.
-While our condition is only ex-post, it is straight-forward to check for the auctioneer when the auction is actually performed.
+Note that our condition that $|I^t| = 1$ whenever Step 3 is reached is less demanding than the general position condition, since we do not require $|J_i^t| = 1$.
+Our condition is straightforward to check for the auctioneer when the auction is actually performed, and it is necessary for an ascending auction with demand queries to end in a surplus-maximizing outcome in the core with certainty.
+Without the condition being satisfied, i.e., if at least two bidders hit their budget at the same time, the auctioneer needs to guess the right bidder to exclude or otherwise surplus can be arbitrarily low. }

-Let us now consider welfare-maximization properties of our auction.
-We first observe that a welfare maximizing core outcome can always be found among the ones which are Pareto optimal for the bidders. \begin{proposition} Let $(\mu,p)$ and $(\nu,q)$ be core outcomes.
+Let us now consider surplus-maximization properties of our auction.
+We first observe that a surplus-maximizing core outcome can always be found among the ones that are Pareto-optimal for the bidders. \begin{proposition} Let $(\mu,p)$ and $(\nu,q)$ be core outcomes.
 If $\pi_i(\mu(i),p) \geq \pi_i(\nu(i),q)$ for all bidders $i$, then